Per-client State Visibility with StateView

 Tagging fields with @view()

-The @view() decorator is used to tag a field as only visible to StateView’s that contains that Schema instance.
+The @view() decorator is used to tag a field as only visible to StateView instances that contain that Schema instance.

 class Player extends Schema {